IBM launches Weather Channel map to track coronavirus

 In an effort to keep folks abreast of the spread of the novel coronavirus that causes COVID-19, which has sickened more than 240,000 people, IBM today announced the launch of an incident map on The Weather Channel.
-It’ll join the news and information feeds already available on Weather.com and The Weather Channel mobile app, which IBM says has more than 300 million active monthly users.
+It will join the news and information feeds already available on Weather.com and The Weather Channel mobile app, which IBM says has more than 300 million active monthly users.
+Update: IBM now says the Weather Channel map will go live tomorrow.

 The incident map of COVID-19 data, which will leverage data from state and local governments as well as the World Health Organization, will join a dashboard built on IBM’s Cognos Analytics suite that is designed to aid researchers, data scientists, and media in the analysis and filtering of regional information down to the county level.